=== > > > Hello! < < < ===

 > A squeaky office chair

-When my friend Tony ‘logged off’ he left me wandering around a lost world without a tour guide.
+> But when my friend Tony ‘logged off’ he left me without a tour guide.

-I couldn’t even speak any of the defunct local languages.
+> I couldn’t even speak any of the local (ancient computer) languages.

-Luckily for me, some very kind and esteemed folks are helping me decipher things.
+> Luckily for me, some very kind and esteemed folks are helping me continue my research.

 “I think I would have liked to be an explorer, actually (chuckles).
 That’s one of the things I would have liked to have been.